nu-c3lab/satyrn-wiki/README.md

 - `rings`: a list of file paths to the rings that are to be utilized in the site.
 This allows for a single `satyrn` site to contain multiple rings available for analysis

 TODO: what do we say about icon

-## Putting it all together

-TODO: final thing about how it all comes together (deployment and the such; brief blurb about how each of the components interact, tho unclear if we need this since we kinda discussed it a bit in the intro)